-In order to minimize costs and time requirements and maximize comparison with other moose demographic data, the habitat survey is flown concurrent with and using the same methods as the annual moose population survey (DelGiudice, 2016).
+In order to minimize costs and time requirements and maximize comparison with other moose demographic data, the habitat survey is flown concurrent with and using the same methods as the annual moose population survey (DelGiudice, 2018).
 The population survey uses a stratified random sampling technique with 3 strata based on expected moose density.
 The demographic data from the habitat survey are incorporated into the population survey results through the use of a permanent 4th stratum.

 Habitat survey plots were located across moose range in northeastern Minnesota (Figure 1.)
 All survey plots were rectangular (5 x 2.67 mi.) and 8,544 acres in size.
-The survey was flown using 2 DNR Bell Jet Ranger (OH-58) helicopters.
+The 2018 survey was flown using a DNR operated Bell Jet Ranger (OH-58) and a MD500E helicopter.
 The program DNRSurvey, on Toughbook® tablet style computers, was used to record survey data.
-Visibility bias was considered using a sightability model to account for visual obstruction
+Although the population estimate incorporates visibility bias using a sightability model based on visual obstruction, for simplicity, this report compares direct observations of moose on each habitat plot to the mean observed number of moose on other plots in the high density stratification i.e. habitat plot results are compared against plots with the highest expected moose densities and presumably the best moose habitat.
+From 2004-13, plots in the highest density stratification were expected to have uncorrected moose numbers of \geq 21 moose/plot.
+Due to the decline in moose numbers (Figure 2), stratification levels were changed prior to the 2014 survey.
+From 2014-18 plots in the highest density stratification are where an uncorrected count of \geq 8 moose/plot is expected.